pgendreau/aavegotchi-ptd/README.md

 **P**artial **T**reasury **D**istribution participation calculator

 ## Description
 These scripts can be used to calculate the PTD distribution amounts for eligible wallets.
 The TotalDistributionAmounts.csv assumes a total distribution amount of 1200.
-The values can still change based on wallets becoming eligible by voting on the PTD AGIP, as well as by wallet-linking, which would be handled via support tickets.
+The values can still change based on wallets becoming eligible by voting on the PTD AGIP, as well as by wallet-linking, which would be handled via typeform.

 ## Execution
 To get the PTD distribution amounts for all eligible wallets, run the following scripts in order: